fvollmer/SIP-Heating-Gateway/README.md

    - `rx` (in case we want to transfer a file via serial)
    - `ifplugd` (see above)
  * Aterisk logs to syslog, this avoids filling up our tmpfs.
 Further cdr (call detail record) is disabled (`/etc/asterisk/cdr.conf`).
 Busybox rotates syslog for us (CONFIG_FEATURE_ROTATE_LOGFILE)
+ * The hardware watchdog of the raspberry pi (bcm2835_wdt) is used to restart the system in case the system locks up. `/etc/init.d/S15watchdog` starts the watchdog at boot and periodically writes to `/dev/watchdog`.

 ## Overview of files
 ```